 - Fear from certain places

-These symptoms not necessarily always mean that a girl is victim of sexual abuse.
-But presence of many of these symptoms means you require talking to her immediately, with patience, trust and care.
+These symptoms not necessarily always mean that a girl is a victim of sexual abuse.
+But the presence of many of these symptoms means you require talking to her immediately, with patience, trust and care.

 What are the steps to be taken?